 The rewards rate varies by retailer and promotion, but MyPoints says it can range from 1 to 40 points per dollar.
 I didn’t see any offers for 40 points per dollar when I signed up, but I saw several for 15.

-MyPoints partners with service providers and retailers to offer its members points for taking advantage of deals or signing up for a program.
+MyPoints partners with service providers and retailers to offer its members points for taking advantage of deals, trying new products, or signing up for a program.

 For example, when I perused my offers, they included these: